Verifying Commits¶

 auths verify "${ROOT}..HEAD"

-For large repositories, this may take time since each commit requires an ssh-keygen call.
+For large repositories, this may take time since each commit is verified individually.

 Identity Bundle Verification (Stateless / CI)¶